zalyoung/gitlab-handbook/content/handbook/engineering/development/dev/create/remote-development/_index.md

 This structure allows for both synchronous and asynchronous participation, enabling thorough preparation and alignment on upcoming work.

+#### 5. Milestone Planning & Starting Development
-#### 4. Assigning prioritized issues to specific releases based on calculated iterations

-TODO: This can be automated in the future by adding functionality to the chrome extension.
+TODO: Assigning prioritized issues to specific releases based on calculated iterations can be automated in the future by adding functionality to the chrome extension.
 For now, it will be a manual process.

-**TL;DR: Assign issues to specific releases based on their calculated iteration**

-At this point, once all prioritized issues have been estimated, with the use of the [GitLab Velocity Board Extension](https://gitlab.com/cwoolley-gitlab/gl-velocity-board-extension) we will be able to know how they break down into future iterations.

-Then, based on the dates of calculated iterations, we can reassign the issues from the `Next 1-3 releases` milestone into specific milestones.
+The **Milestone Planning & Starting Development** process is used to plan issues for development in upcoming releases and to align team efforts with milestone.

+**Epic and Issue Setup:** When starting work on a new epic, all child issues are labeled with `~"(workspaces|webide)-workflow::prioritized"`and assigned the milestone **`%"Next 1-3 Releases"`** to indicate they are prioritized for near-term development.

+**Milestone Planning and Creating Planning Issue**:
+1. Before each milestone begins, the Engineering Manager along with Product Manager reviews and assigns issues for the upcoming release based on the team’s velocity.
+Specific milestone number `%XX.X` to designate them as part of the planned release.

+2. A **Planning Issue** is automatically created two weeks before start of the new release cycle.
+This issue is populated with relevant details to guide the team through the milestone.
+You can view and access all active Planning Issues [here](https://gitlab.com/gitlab-com/create-stage/remote-development/-/issues/?sort=updated_desc&state=opened&search=planning%20issue&first_page_size=50).

+This structure enables smooth planning, tracking, and alignment of development work within each milestone, ensuring work progresses as planned and within scope.

 ### Example Lifecycle for a Feature Issue